Storyful receives another cash injection from Murdoch’s News Corp

 Recently filed documents show Storyful received €4 million in fresh equity from News Corp last week.
 This is in addition to the €5.5 million cash injection it got earlier this year

-Loss-making Storyful received a €4 million cash injection from Rupert Murdoch’s News Corp earlier this month, bringing the total amount provided by its parent to nearly €40 million since it was acquired.
+Loss-making media company Storyful received a €4 million cash injection from Rupert Murdoch’s News Corp earlier this month, bringing the total amount provided by its parent to nearly €40 million since it was acquired.

 The Dublin-based company, which uses social media feeds, user-generated content and proprietary technology to frame news reporting, was sitting on accumulated losses of more than €24 million at the end of June 2018.

-Storyful was co-founded by former RTÉ journalist Mark Little in 2010 and acquired in a €18 million deal by News Corp in 2013.
+Storyful was co-founded by former RTÉ journalist Mark Little in 2010 and acquired in an €18 million deal by News Corp in 2013.

 While it began as a so-called “social news agency”, Storyful has in recent years expanded to help brands better manage their corporate reputations.